secretstartups/handbook/support/workflows/zendesk_organizations_and_users_overview.html.md

 If you notice an organization in Zendesk contains outdated information or the information doesn't match what Salesforce is displaying, this would indicate the sync integration has hit an issue.
-Luckily, we have the GitLab built sync script that runs every 4 hours to rectify such issues.
+Luckily, we have the GitLab built sync script that runs every hour to rectify such issues.

 In your due diligence, you would want to create an issue via the [support-ops-project](https://gitlab.com/gitlab-com/support/support-ops/support-ops-project/issues/new)